sesame-project/simulationBasedTesting/documentation/userguide.md

-when there are any changes to the experiments, right click on the project, and select ``SESAME'' / ``Generate SESAME Code'' to regenerate code for metric templates and experiment runners based on it (Figure \ref{FIG-SESAME-WIZARD}).
+when there are any changes to the experiments, right click on the project, and select ``SESAME'' / ``Generate SESAME Code'' to regenerate code for metric templates and experiment runners based on it.

-\jrhchanged{After this code generation is performed for the first time, the project structure must be changed to a Maven project.
+After this code generation is performed for the first time, the project structure must be changed to a Maven project.
 Users should right-click on the project, select ``Configure'' / ``Convert to Maven Project''.
-Then the user should right-click and select ``Maven'' / ``Update Project'' to ensure all the dependencies are updated.}
+Then the user should right-click and select ``Maven'' / ``Update Project'' to ensure all the dependencies are updated.

 ## Defining the Testing Model